Musa Bility: House of Representatives

 On March 1, 2025, the Citizens Movement for Change (CMC) was officially launched in Saclepea.
 The party was founded by Bility, and he was sworn in as its fist political leader.
 According to FrontPage Africa, the party is "positioning itself as a serious challenger" to the Movement for Democracy and Reconstruction (MDR).
 The MDR and the National Union for Democratic Progress, both parties founded by the late Senator Prince Johnson, have held a dominant position in Nimba County for the last 20 years.
 The party was certificated by the National Elections Commission on March 7.

+On September 3, 2025, Bility announced his intention to run for president in the 2029 general election with the CMC.